durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

     > - If you receive a success message, you can proceed to the next task.
 If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-## Task 3: Create a new user in the Azure Active Directory and explore some of the services
+## Task 3: Create a new user in the Microsoft Entra ID and explore some of the services

-In this task, you’ll learn how to create a new user in the Azure Active Directory and explore some of the services that can be managed at the user level.
+In this task, you’ll learn how to create a new user in the Microsoft Entra ID and explore some of the services that can be managed at the user level.

-1. In Azure Active Directory Overview page, from the left navigation select **Users** under the **Manage** section.
+1. In Microsoft Entra ID Overview page, from the left navigation select **Users** under the **Manage** section.

 1. Notice that your tenant is already configured with users.
 Select **+ New user** at the top of the page and select **create new user** from the drop down.